-More detailed information on uncertainty assessment are presented in Annex 2.
+More detailed information on uncertainty assessment is presented in Annex 2.

-$\mathrm{CH_4}$ emissions from domestic and industrial wastewater and $\mathrm{N_2O}$ emissions from wastewater have been calculated using the same method for every year in the time series.
-Different source of information were used for data sets.
+Emissions from 5.D Wastewater Treatment and discharge have been calculated using the same method for every year in the time series.
+Different sources of information were used for data sets.